hrishikeshm12/hrishikeshm12.github.io/README.md

 ## Experience

-## Experience
-### Computer Vision Intern  <span style="float: right;">January 2022 - October 2022</span>
+### Computer Vision Intern  <span style="float: right;font-size: 0.9em;">January 2022 - October 2022</span>
 **Samsung Prism**
 - I developed the foundation of a 3D shot-suggestion model over the existing 2D shot-suggestion model using NeRF (Neural Radiance Fields) and Pix2Vox framework.
-- The framework enables dynamic selection of style or content percentages, resulting in real-time similarity scoring, aligning with product design and artificial intelligence principles.
+- The framework enables dynamic selection of style or content percentages, resulting in real-time similarity scoring that aligns with product design and artificial intelligence principles.

 ---